 4. Can You Fly With A Gun If You Unload Your Gun And Magazine

 Complete this step while still at home!
 Check the chamber to make sure it is empty.
 I like to pack my guns in a case with the cylinder or action locked open, so it’s very apparent the gun is in a safe condition.
-That’s not required, just good manners when it comes to can you fly with a gun.
+That’s not required, just good manners when it comes to flying with a gun.

 5. Weigh Your Gun Case And Ammunition.

-Most airlines will allow up to 11 pounds of ammunition.
+Many airlines allow up to 11 pounds of ammunition, though limits can vary by airline.
 And, like any luggage, the charge is more for any baggage weighing more than 50 pounds.
 This sounds like a lot, but when traveling to a gun competition last year, I put my cases in my checked luggage, a shotgun case, a rifle case, and a pistol case, along with ammunition, tipped the scale past the 50-pound mark.

 6. Can You Fly With A Gun If You Can Pack Ammo In The Same Locking Case?

 Here is another misunderstood area full of internet myths.
 Your store ammo in some type of safe container but not loose.
-Technically, you can keep ammunition in magazines, but I wouldn’t recommend it.
+TSA guidance allows ammunition to be stored in magazines when it is fully enclosed, though some airlines apply stricter rules and may not allow this.
 It meets the letter of the law storage requirement, but too many airline and TSA agents will give you grief.

 Use a plastic ammo box or original cardboard packaging; you’ll be fine carrying that in the same lockable case as your gun.